iris-z-hang/Travel_Logger/README.md

 - As a user, I want to be able to add a visited location to my city
 - As a user, I want to view the list of unvisited locations
 - As a user, I want to view the list of visited locations
+- As a user, I want to be able to move locations from unvisited to visited or vice versa
 - As a user, I want to remove a location from my city
-- As a user, I want the number of locations that I have visited and not yet visited
+- As a user, I want to check the distance between two locations
-- As a user, I want to see how far I have travelled in this city